akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240322000000/index.md

 Categories: cs-AI, cs-CR, cs.CR
 Keyword Score: 10
 Keywords: Machine Unlearning
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.13682v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.13682v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.13682v1.pdf" filename="2403.13682v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.13682v2.pdf" filename="2403.13682v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-Recently, <b>Machine</b> <b>Unlearning</b> (MU) has gained considerable attention for its potential to improve AI safety by removing the influence of specific data from trained <b>Machine</b> <b>Learning</b> (ML) models.
-This process, known as knowledge removal, addresses concerns about data such as sensitivity, copyright restrictions, obsolescence, or low quality.
-This capability is also crucial for ensuring compliance with privacy regulations such as the Right To Be Forgotten (RTBF).
-Therefore, strategic knowledge removal mitigates the risk of harmful outcomes, safeguarding against biases, misinformation, and unauthorized data exploitation, thereby enhancing the ethical use and reliability of AI systems.
-Efforts have been made to design efficient unlearning approaches, with MU services being examined for integration with existing <b>machine</b> <b>learning</b> as a service (MLaaS), allowing users to submit requests to erase data.
+<b>Machine</b> <b>Unlearning</b> (MU) has gained considerable attention recently for its potential to achieve Safe AI by removing the influence of specific data from trained <b>machine</b> <b>learning</b> models.
+This process, known as knowledge removal, addresses AI governance concerns of training data such as quality, sensitivity, copyright restrictions, and obsolescence.
+This capability is also crucial for ensuring compliance with privacy regulations such as the Right To Be Forgotten.
+Furthermore, effective knowledge removal mitigates the risk of harmful outcomes, safeguarding against biases, misinformation, and unauthorized data exploitation, thereby enhancing the safe and responsible use of AI systems.
+Efforts have been made to design efficient unlearning approaches, with MU services being examined for integration with existing <b>machine</b> <b>learning</b> as a service, allowing users to submit requests to remove specific data from the training corpus.
 However, recent research highlights vulnerabilities in <b>machine</b> <b>unlearning</b> systems, such as information leakage and malicious unlearning requests, that can lead to significant security and privacy concerns.
 Moreover, extensive research indicates that unlearning methods and prevalent attacks fulfill diverse roles within MU systems.
 For instance, unlearning can act as a mechanism to recover models from backdoor attacks, while backdoor attacks themselves can serve as an evaluation metric for unlearning effectiveness.
-This underscores the intricate relationship and complex interplay between these elements in maintaining system functionality and safety.
-Therefore, this survey seeks to bridge the gap between the extensive number of studies on threats, attacks, and defenses in <b>machine</b> <b>unlearning</b> and the absence of a comprehensive review that categorizes their taxonomy, methods, and solutions, thus offering valuable insights for future research directions and practical implementations.
+This underscores the intricate relationship and complex interplay among these mechanisms in maintaining system functionality and safety.
+This survey aims to fill the gap between the extensive number of studies on threats, attacks, and defenses in <b>machine</b> <b>unlearning</b> and the absence of a comprehensive review that categorizes their taxonomy, methods, and solutions, thus offering valuable insights for future research directions and practical implementations.

 {{</citation>}}